DeepakS-Github/CropConnect/README.md

 10. **Seamless Checkout**: The checkout process allows users to review orders, including delivery charges, select delivery locations, and place orders securely.

+11. **Real-Time Stock Updates (WebSocket)**: Implemented WebSocket functionality to provide real-time stock updates.
+Users can see live changes in stock availability without needing to reload the page. *Please note that this feature may not be visible on the deployed website (deployed on Vercel) as Vercel does not support WebSocket connections.
+However, if the project is run locally, real-time updates can be seen.*

 ## Technologies Used

 - MongoDB